-Greeks are always proud of their descentants and their history (as should every nation in this world be), as well as of the mythology, their heroes and philosophers.
+Greeks are always proud of their descendants and their history (as should every nation in this world be).
+We’re also proud of the mythology, our heroes, and philosophers.

-When the time came to select the personalities of our Community’s wapuus, for the mascot of each city with an active official meetup, it was a both hard to make a final decision, but we decided to go with history and mythology as well.
+The time came to select the personalities of our Community’s wapuus, for the mascot of each city with an active official meetup.
+However, it was hard to make a final decision, but we decided to go with history and mythology as well.

-In Athens, the community selected the name Socrates and their wapuu was designed by Popi Papanastasiou based on the personality of Socrates, the ancient Greek classical philosopher, who lived in Athens from 470 BC to 399 BC.
-Socrates before becoming a philosopher was a craftsman as he worked as stonemason.
-Known not only for being wise but also brave, he participated in the Peloponnesian War and involved in politics.
+In Athens, the community selected the name Socrates and their wapuu was designed by Popi Papanastasiou based on the personality of Socrates.
+Yes, we mean the ancient Greek classical philosopher, who lived in Athens from 470 BC to 399 BC.
+Socrates before becoming a philosopher was a craftsman as he worked as a stonemason.
+Known not only for being wise but also brave.
+He participated in the Peloponnesian War and involved in politics.
 He claimed to know only about the art of love, while his most famous quote is

 “I know one thing; that I know nothing.“

-Last but not least, for now, community had to select a wapuu for Thessaloniki, since the first WordCamp is also coming this year.
-We knew from the beggining who would be our inspiration.
-There could be noone else but king Alexander the Great!
+Last but not least, for now, the community had to select a wapuu for Thessaloniki, since the first WordCamp is also coming this year.
+We knew from the beginning who would be our inspiration.
+There could be no one else but king Alexander the Great!

 Nick Savvopoulos tried to give breath to our most loved Macedonian hero, as portrayed in every ancient greek coin, statue, painting, or described in books, with his blonde curls crowning his face and the untamed look in his eyes.
 Alexander the Great was a student of the philosopher Aristotle, famous as a military commander, conquered the world by spreading the greek culture and before he died, he bequeathed his reign “to the best”.
 His best friend was a horse from Thessaly, Bucephalus, which he tamed when he was thirteen years old.
 This horse has been the sign of my city for centuries since this breed has started here.